aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

     In my opinion, "continuation" refers to the function which has eliminated return operations, and accept a callback function at the same time.

-When it comes to the question whether we should use it?
-The answer is always that it depends.
+When it comes to the question whether we should use it, the answer is always that it depends.

 **Pros**|**Cons**
 :---|:---